 Electricity

-Repair category 1
+Repair category 2

 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Aspects of the electrical installation are of mixed age and the system should be checked as a precaution by a registered electrician and upgraded if necessary.